SeanLinH/bio-design/src/docs/API_Documentation.md

-# Medical Reflection System API
+# Biodesign Methodology with LLM Agent

 A FastAPI-based web service for medical needs analysis and evaluation using the MedicalReflectionSystem.